-The public comment period started on February 6, 2023, and will end at 5:00 p.m. on March 8, 2023.
+The public comment period started on February 6, 2023, and will end at 5:00 p.m. today.
 Persons who wished to comment on the two-year modifications to the plans were able to do so during the public comment period by any of the following methods: